Skip to main content

 What is debt-to-income ratio?

-How debt to income ratio is calculated
+How debt-to-income ratio is calculated

-Remember: Not all monthly expenses should be included when calculating your DTI.
+Not all monthly expenses should be included when calculating your DTI.
 These common monthly payments should not be added to your debt total:

 • Utilities, like water, garbage, electricity or gas bills